Horses to the rescue of Korea's Internet-addicted teens

 Kim's parents tried art, music therapy and persistent nagging to try and stem their daughter's addiction.

-When none of these worked, her school suggested the Riding Healing Center, a therapy organization that uses horse-riding to cure emotional and behavioral disorders, which it believes are an underlying cause of internet addiction.
+When none of these worked, her school suggested the Riding Healing Centre, a therapy organisation that uses horse-riding to cure emotional and behavioural disorders, which it believes are an underlying cause of internet addiction.

-She has had different types of professional counseling at the center, but Kim believes the horses help most.
+She has had different types of professional counselling at the centre, but Kim believes the horses help most.
 They certainly have built a bond, shown as she affectionately stroked her horse prior to heading out to ride on a snowy field.

-"A horse is an animal that anyone can easily make emotional connection to," said Yoon Ga-eun, a riding instructor at the center.
+"A horse is an animal that anyone can easily make emotional connection to," said Yoon Ga-eun, a riding instructor at the Centre.

-The Korean Riding Association has two therapy centers and about 50 people a day go through its programs to treat a range of issues such as depression, attention hyperactivity deficit disorder (ADHD) and internet addiction.
+The Korean Riding Association has two therapy centres and about 50 people a day go through its programmes to treat a range of issues such as depression, attention hyperactivity deficit disorder (ADHD) and internet addiction.

-The association plans to build 30 more centers across South Korea, which has a population of 50 million, by 2022 to meet the rising demand for its therapy.
+The association plans to build 30 more centres across South Korea, which has a population of 50 million, by 2022 to meet the rising demand for its therapy.

 Kim's parents are pleased with the results.